Should I consider hormone testing?

 Our approach is to view the couple as a fertility unit and generally start with hormone testing and broad-based blood work.
 Charting of cycles is essential and can be very helpful to identify more subtle sub-fertility problems.
 High quality supplements and sometimes bioidentical hormones and ovulation induction agents can be used.
 Each patient is treated as an individual and a care plan is constructed based on that person’s or couple’s issues.
 Sometimes, there are multiple small issues that add up to a bigger problem.
 Some patients require more intensive medical therapy or a surgical evaluation/treatment.
 Our goal to help the patients understand what options they have so they can feel better armed to make decisions about how to grow their family.
 Most importantly, while our wholistic approach to fertility can require some financial investment, it is almost always less expensive than IVF or the traditional adoption process.
 We so enjoy helping a couple with their fertility journey.
 Let’s get started!

 Does Dr. Poppy do phone consultations?
 Dr. Poppy can do phone consultations for patients that live at a distance, or in another state.
 If a patient lives in a state where Dr. Poppy does not have a medical license, the patient has to come to see her face-to-face for a consultation, the patient has to come see her in person for a face-to-face visit at least once a year.
 Dr. Poppy can do a phone consultation for a patient that lives out of state, however she can not prescribe medications unless the patient comes for a face-to-face visit.
 Dr. Poppy does have many patients that travel from out of state to see her.
 Can Dr. Poppy be my primary care doctor?
 Dr. Poppy is an Obstetrician/Gynecologist and a Hormone Specialist.
 We do not offer primary care options at this time.
 Can you refer me to another specialist if I need one?
 Of course!
 Does Dr. Poppy see men?
 Yes.
-She sees men for hormonal conditions, as long as they have a primary care provider for their other medical needs.
-Does Dr. Poppy see kids?
-Not usually.
-She will see girls, as long as they are having a period, or unless they have a specific hormonal or gynecological issue.
+She sees men for hormonal and fertility conditions, as long as they have a primary care provider for their other medical needs.
+Do Dr. Poppy and Aimee Alviar see kids?
+Not usually, unless they are having a gynecological or hormonal problem.
+They will provide care for adolescent girls who have started menstruating.
 How do I find out more about Dr. Poppy?
 You can follow Dr. Poppy on Facebook at Dr. Poppy and on Twitter, Instagram, Pinterest @drpoppybhrt.